Cabyle: Archaeology

-Its site is located near the modern city of Kabile, less than 10 km away from Yambol, south-eastern Bulgaria.
+Its site is located near the modern village of Kabile, less than 10 km away from Yambol, south-eastern Bulgaria.
 It was proclaimed part of the 100 Tourist Sites of Bulgaria.
 The territory of the city and the surrounding area was proclaimed a territory of national importance in 1965 and converted to an archaeological reserve.
 The area of the reserve is around 65 km2.

 Many of the findings are housed in the onsite museum which also includes an exhibition tracking the excavation history of the site.

 Titular see

 Under the name of Diospolis in Thracia, it remains a titular see of the Roman Catholic Church.